Five Vitamins and Minerals for Better Sleep

-The consensus would seem to be that generally, it won’t hurt you to take a multivitamin every day.
+The consensus would seem to be that generally, it doesn’t hurt to take a multivitamin every day.
 But there is limited evidence that they are actually helpful for the average person.

 “Supplements are never a substitute for a balanced, healthful diet,” Dr. JoAnn Manson, a professor of medicine at Harvard Medical School, was quoted as saying in an article from Harvard Medical School.
 It’s best to get the vitamins you need from the food you consume first, and not rely on supplements as your main source.

 But there may be a placebo effect to taking vitamin pills, Manson later added in the article, as “people feel healthier if they do something they believe makes them healthy.”
 Supplements can also be extremely helpful for certain high-risk groups, such as vitamin D and calcium for adults with osteoporosis.